rhr/ivy/doc/source/using.rst

 You can perform PICs using ``ivy``'s ``PIC`` function.
 This function takes a root node and a dictionary mapping node labels to character traits as inputs and outputs a dictionary mappinginternal nodes to tuples containing ancestral state, its variance (error), the contrast, and the contrasts's variance.

-Note: This function requires that the root node have a length
+Note: This function requires that the root node have a length that is not none.
-Note: this function currently cannot handle polytomies
+Note: this function currently cannot handle polytomies.

 .. sourcecode:: ipython